k0pernicus/website/content/posts/state_of_vulkan_2024.md

  **OpenGL** and **Vulkan**.
 I exclude WebGPU on purpose here as the API is not stable yet.
 OpenGL and Vulkan have their specifications developed by the same company, Khronos.
-However Khronos declared in 2017 that [OpenGL is no longer in active development, in favor of the Vulkan API](https://www.khronos.org/news/archives) where the first stable version was released in 2015.
+However Khronos declared in 2017 that [OpenGL was no longer in active development, in favor of the Vulkan API](https://www.khronos.org/news/archives), whose first stable version was released in 2015.

 So, eight years after its introduction, what is the state of Vulkan today among graphics apps?
 Is Vulkan finally a "DirectX 12 killer", or is it (unfortunately) a splash in the water?